juanuys/juanuys.github.io/_posts/2021-07-10-week-7--performing.md

 I participated some more in the team retrospectives I created on EasyRetro {% cite funretro_improve_nodate %}, and noticed another suggestion to turn our product into a platform.
 Judging by how far we got in 6 weeks, and the fact that we have 6 weeks left, immediately sounded some alarm bells as this being something we should attempt to implement, but rather allude to in our pitch as a future income stream.

+## 2021-07-16 Friday

+We had a team catch-up, during which we did a SWOT analysis {% cite noauthor_swot_nodate %}.
+I feel like we didn't have enough knowledge of our own company, our competitors, and the market to make informed analyses.
+We did, however, get through the exercise, and came up with a few actionable points, so we were glad we did the analysis in the end.

+Looking into SWOT analysis a bit more introduced me to similar concepts like WOTS-UP analysis, and TOWS analysis {% cite noauthor_history_nodate %}.

 # Bibliography

 {% bibliography --cited %}